 If separating your pool is all you need and want the least obtrusive method, then consider installing a fence made of thick and durable safety glass.
 It will prevent gators from accessing your pool while nothing will block your view.
 Just keep in mind that glass fences require more maintenance (cleaning) than regular ones.

-I highly suggest that you consider some kind of fencing if there’s a pond, lake or canal close to your backyard.
-Those are habitats where gators spend most of their time and if you live close, it’s much more likely that you’ll cross each other’s path.
+I highly suggest that you consider some kind of fencing if there’s a pond, lake, or canal close to your backyard.
+Those are the habitats where alligators spend most of their time and if you live close, it’s much more likely that you’ll cross each other’s path.

 Usually, a single-strand electric fence can provide sufficient protection against gators (but it’s not necessarily effective against other predators).
 The strand should run just a few inches above the ground so that alligators can’t pass under without touching it.